bcdev/lc-cci-toolbox/lc-aggregation-tool/readme.txt

 Execution
 ~~~~~~~~~
 In the tools menu of VISAT a menu item named 'LC CCI Aggregation Tool...' can be found.
-This entry in the menu invokes
+This entry invokes the user
-the user interface for the aggregation tool.
-The parameters for defining the output (projection method, pixel size,
+interface for the aggregation tool.
+The parameters for defining the output (projection method, pixel size, bounds) are
-bounds) are not considered in this version.
+not considered in this version.

 On the command line the tool can be invoked as follows.
 1) Change the current directory to <BEAM_INSTALLATION_DIR>\bin